anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 Introduction
 ===
-The awesomeness of the testing style that might surprise you...
+The awesomeness of this testing style that might surprise you...

 In _Declarative Testing_, the framework here does the job for us behind the scene i.e.
 + Making Http calls to the target end-point, with our request payload
-+ Receiving the server reseponse into the test case
++ Receiving the server response into the test case
 + Doing the JSON comparison of the **actual** vs **expected** response for our "_assertions_".
   + _Here we can choose to skip the fields we do not need to assert_
   + _We keep the payload as JSON with its structure intact_

-> _It saves us from the hassles of writing any code to do the above repititive tasks._
+> _It saves us from the hassles of writing any code to do the above repetitive tasks._

 <br/>

-Let's see in an user journey, how it is applied.
+Let's see in a user journey, how it is applied.

 <br/>